OfficeDev/office-js-docs-pr/docs/testing/runtimes.md

 Other ways to share data include the following:

 - Store shared data in an online database that is accessible to all the runtimes.
-- Store shared data in a cookie for the add-in's domain.
+- Store shared data in a cookie for the add-in's domain to share it between browser runtimes.
+JavaScript-only runtimes do not support cookies.

 For more information, see [Persist add-in state and settings](../develop/persisting-add-in-state-and-settings.md) and [Manage state and settings for an Outlook add-in](../outlook/manage-state-and-settings-outlook.md).

 ## JavaScript-only runtime

 The JavaScript-only runtime that is used in Office add-ins is a modification of an open source runtime originally created for [React Native](https://reactnative.dev/).
-It contains a JavaScript engine supplemented with support for [WebSockets](https://developer.mozilla.org/docs/Web/API/WebSockets_API), [CORS (Cross-Origin Resource Sharing)](https://developer.mozilla.org/docs/Web/HTTP/CORS), and [local storage](https://developer.mozilla.org/docs/Web/API/Window/localStorage).
-It doesn't have a rendering engine.
+It contains a JavaScript engine supplemented with support for [WebSockets](https://developer.mozilla.org/docs/Web/API/WebSockets_API), [Full CORS (Cross-Origin Resource Sharing)](https://developer.mozilla.org/docs/Web/HTTP/CORS), and [local storage](https://developer.mozilla.org/docs/Web/API/Window/localStorage).
+It doesn't have a rendering engine, and it doesn't support cookies.

 This type of runtime is used in Outlook event-based (autolaunch) tasks and in Excel custom functions *except* when the custom function is [sharing a runtime](#shared-runtime).